springernature/frontend-playbook/accessibility/alt-text.md

 The preferred method to convey mathematical expressions should be using [MathML](https://www.w3.org/Math/) (a standard markup language for describing mathematical notation) or [MathJax](https://www.mathjax.org/) (a JavaScript display engine for mathematics).
 However, images of mathematical expressions have been used traditionally as a way to easily implement them.
 It’s worth sharing some examples of good alt text for those cases.

 In the case of images of mathematical expressions, the alt text should describe the expression in spoken mathematics.
-Avoid using special characters matching mathematical symbols, such as operators, fractions, etc because they might not be announced as expected by screen readers.
+Avoid using symbols or characters with mathematical usages (such as operators, fractions, units etc) which may not be announced as expected by screen readers.

 #### Insufficient alt text